War of the Austrian Succession: Northern waters

-In 1746 a British combined naval and military expedition to the coast of France—the first of a long series of similar ventures which in the end were derided as "breaking windows with guineas"—was carried out during August and October.
+In 1746, a British combined naval and military expedition to the coast of France—the first of a long series of similar ventures which in the end were derided as "breaking windows with guineas"—was carried out during August and October.
 The aim was the capture of the French East India Company's dockyard at Lorient, but it was not attained.

 From 1747 until the close of the war in October 1748, the naval policy of the British government, without reaching a high level, was more energetic and coherent.
 A closer watch was kept on the French coast, and effectual means were taken to intercept communication between France and her American possessions.
-In the spring information was obtained that an important convoy for the East and West Indies was to sail from L'Orient.
-The convoy was intercepted by Anson on 3 May, and in the first Battle of Cape Finisterre, British admiral George Anson's fourteen ships of the line wiped out the French escort of six ships of the line and three armed Indiamen, although in the meantime the merchant ships escaped.
+In the spring information was obtained that an important convoy for the East and West Indies was to sail from Lorient.
+The convoy was intercepted by Anson on 3 May, and in the First Battle of Cape Finisterre, British admiral George Anson's fourteen ships of the line wiped out the French escort of six ships of the line and three armed Indiamen, although in the meantime the merchant ships escaped.

 On 14 October, another French convoy, protected by a strong squadron, was intercepted by a well-appointed and well-directed squadron of superior numbers—the squadrons were respectively eight French and fourteen British—in the Bay of Biscay.
-In the second Battle of Cape Finisterre which followed, the French admiral, Henri-François des Herbiers-l'Étenduère, succeeded in covering the escape of most of the merchant ships, but Hawke's British squadron took six of his warships.
+In the Second Battle of Cape Finisterre which followed, the French admiral, Henri-François des Herbiers, Marquis de l'Estenduère, succeeded in covering the escape of most of the merchant ships, but Hawke's British squadron took six of his warships.
 Most of the merchantmen were later intercepted and captured in the West Indies.
 This disaster convinced the French government of its helplessness at sea, and it made no further effort.